Víctor Merino

-Víctor Hugo Merino Dubón (born August 18, 1979, in Apopa, El Salvador) is a former Salvadoran professional footballer.
+Víctor Hugo Merino "El Pega" Dubón (born 18 August 1979) is a Salvadoran former professional footballer who played as an attacking midfielder.

 Club career

 FC Jazz

 Merino signed his first professional contract at the age of 17 with Finnish team FC Jazz Pori.
 In Finland he is known by his maternal family name Dubón.
 Initially, the contract was for five years, but Merino struggled to accommodate himself with the change in climate and the Finnish language.
 As a result, he returned after four seasons.

 Merino spent his first year in Finland with FC Jazz's junior team.
 The next season, he debuted in the Finnish top level, Veikkausliiga.
 Merino played total of 76 games in Veikkausliiga, scoring five goals.
 He also represented FC Jazz in 2001 UEFA Intertoto Cup as the club played against Gloria Bistriţa and Paris Saint-Germain.

 Alianza FC

 On his return to El Salvador, Merino signed with one of the countries biggest clubs in Alianza FC.
 His dribbling skills quickly made him a fan favourite, but his lack of consistency saw him transfer to San Salvador FC for the Apertura 2001.